BDelhees/mendicantbias/milestone3/README.md

 psycopg2.connect()
 ```

-6. We need information about the Name, User, Host, Password, Port, run the following code:
+6. We need information about the Name of the database, User, Host, Password, Port, run the following code:

 ```sh
 docker exec -tiu postgres some postgres psql